JDCRecomendable/kemu-kupu/README.md

 Juwon Jung for the strong dedication, passion and commitment to this project.
 Without you, this project would not have been possible.
-You had been dedicated to our numerous all-night _trio_-programming sessions, without fail, sacrificing sleep for project completion and quality.
+You had been dedicated to our numerous all-night _trio_-programming sessions, without fail, dedicated to project completion and quality.
 You had always shown up on-time for our almost-daily meetings and catch-up sessions.
 You never waited to seek for and provide assistance to one another, always jumping on to Discord calls as soon as time permits.
 The diligence that we had exhibited towards our common goals and aspirations for this project has paid off, earning our team First Place in our cohort of around 120 people.

 ## Prize
 This project has earned recognition in the SOFTENG 206 course in Semester 2,